 For call options, in the money would refer to being below the current market price, while for puts, in the money would be above the current market price.
-The opposite applies for out of the money strike prices.
+The opposite applies to the money strike prices.

 What Is the Premium in Options?

 The premium refers to the actual market value of the options contract.
-This is the cost of buying an options contract and the income made when selling one.
-Many options traders can make a consistent income flow based on selling premiums on contracts.
+This is the cost of buying an options contract, and the income made when selling one.
+As a result, many options traders can make a consistent income flow based on selling premiums on contracts.

-The premium is also the main source of profit in the Wheel Strategy, as well as other options strategies like the Covered Call.
+The premium is also the main source of profit in the Wheel Strategy and other options strategies like the Covered Call.

 What Is the Wheel Strategy Expiration Date?